rlama7/youtube-clone/README.md

 ## React File and Folder Structure

-This project utilizes a well-structured React project to significantly improve the development experience by making the codebase more maintainable and scalable.
+This project utilizes a well-structured React file and folder structure to significantly improve the development experience by making the codebase more maintainable and scalable.

 <pre>
 youtube-clone/